What are you looking for?

 Throw Range

 In Home Defiant, you can throw anything you have in your hand when you take the Attack action.
 However, you can only throw the Item up to a number of meters away equal to (Might - Effective Heavy value of the item + 1) x 2.
 If the formula results in 0, the Item is too heavy to be thrown and drops in your space.
+When throwing, the throw can spend 1 Potential to exert extra force and double the range of the throw.

 Choosing a Target